Contents

 What is ePHI?

-ePHI can be found in a variety of digital forms, such as systems that operate with a cloud database, patient data shared via email, or patient data stored on a hard disk, computer, or flash disk. ePHI needs constantly updated protocols in order to be safeguarded from cyberattackers and breaches.
+ePHI can be found in a variety of digital forms, such as systems that operate with a cloud database, patient data shared via email, or patient data stored on a hard disk, computer, or flash disk. ePHI needs constantly updated protocols to be safeguarded from cyber attackers and breaches.

 There is some information that does not fall under PHI or ePHI but is equally important.
 To understand what falls under PHI/ePHI, use the following guidelines: